 The legendary Volvo-Cannondale team of the ‘90s deserves some mention because it was the first time a major corporation had committed a large budget to downhill mountain bike R&D and competition.
 The team’s crowning achievement was the 1998 Fulcrum DH, the most advanced full-suspension mountain bike ever seen.

 The project was ultimately too expensive.
 It was estimated that each bike cost $20,000-30,000 to make and the program was canceled after just two years.
-The Fulcrum's lifespan, however short, proved the extreme measures Cannondale would take to achieve its design goals.
-The Fulcrum's innovative spirit lived on.
+Still, it proved the extreme measures Cannondale would take to achieve its design goals.
+The Fulcrum's spirit lives on in Cannondale's current products.
 For example, the suspension fork used on the Fulcrum eventually evolved into the iconic Lefty fork.

 In 1997, Cannondale began providing the bikes for the Saeco road racing team, which was built around legendary sprinter Mario Cipollini.
 At the time, many professional teams believed that an American-made bike, especially one with an aluminum frame, wouldn’t succeed in Europe.
 But Cannondale took a gamble and put in $500,000 to become a team sponsor.
 It paid off — Cipollini loved the light and stiff aluminum frames and scored dozens of grand tour stage wins.
 After one Tour de France win, Cipollini famously approached the TV cameras and said, “Cannondale makes the best bikes!”
 It cemented Cannondale’s reputation among road racers for years to come.